dpoarch/Cordova-Ionic-Angular-WP-API/README.md

 # Cordova-Ionic-Angular-WP-API-WITravel
-This project fetches posts on Wordpress API With Authentication Login Connected to Firebase Auth
+This project has a json posts on Wordpress API With Authentication Login Connected to Firebase Auth.

 ## Installation
 Run the following command to setup the App: